-The year 2014 marks ABBA’s 40th Anniversary.
+The year 2014 marked ABBA’s 40th Anniversary.
 But their journey towards an international breakthrough was long and tangled.
-The first part of that journey was described in a previous piece about People Need Love (available in the In Focus archive).
+The first part of that journey was described in a previous piece about People Need Love (available in Archive).
 In this feature we take a look at the year leading up to ABBA’s Brighton triumph.

 Trying for an album